Mining industry of South Africa: 2012 Lonmin strike

 The Lonmin strike was a strike in August 2012 in the Marikana area, close to Rustenburg, South Africa at a mine owned by Lonmin one of the world's largest primary producers of platinum group metals (PGMs).
 A series of violent confrontations occurred between platinum mine workers on strike and the South African Police Service on Thursday, 16 August 2012, and resulted in the deaths of 34 individuals (30 were miners and 4 protesters), as well as the injury of an additional 78 miners.

-Occurring in the post-apartheid era, it was the deadliest incident of violence between police and the civilian population in South Africa since the 1960 Sharpeville Massacre which prompted South African President Jacob Zuma to set up an investigation.
+Occurring in the post-apartheid era, it was the deadliest incident of violence between police and the civilian population in South Africa since the 1960 Sharpeville massacre which prompted South African President Jacob Zuma to set up an investigation.
 Gordon Farlam was appointed as the chairperson of a committee.
 Under the probe, Cyril Ramaphosa testified for lobbying with the Lonmin and SAPS.
 Ramaphosa also accepted to the commission that massacre could have been avoided if proper precautionary actions had been taken.

 Jacob Zuma declared a 66-day-long week of mourning.

 In 2014, platinum industry workers went on a strike that lasted five months.
 It was the longest strike in the history of South African mining.

 In 2019, a high court in Johannesburg approved the historic compensation deal for the miners who contracted the fatal silicosis disease when they worked in the mines.

 Politics

-There were few parties that advocate to nationalizing the industry, the most major one is Economic Freedom Fighters (EFF) that was founded on 2013 by Julius Malema after his expulsion from the African National Congress, and by 2014 elections became the third-largest party in South Africa.
-The others are: